 “Oh, Da!
-He invented that red dye and the red lip paint!”
+He invented that red lip paint!”
 “And his raddle works a lot better than the old stuff!”
 “And he taught us Chase!”
 “And he makes really good harps!”
 I gathered the family had mixed views on Wizkid Zigg – curiously, it seemed to be male versus female.
 Meanwhile, I was feeling a bit short on vocabulary.
 I started at the end, hoping to work back.

 “Chase?
 What’s that?”

 “A stupid game –” began Dae, but “Oh Da!”
 “Da, it ben’t stupid!”
 “Oh Da, you’re always the same!
 And you enjoy it as much as anyone!”

 “Well, all right.
 It’s good fun now and then.
 Makes the winter nights a bit shorter.
 My kids can show you, if you like, once we’re finished.
 I’ve got to get back to pleaching the Teckfield hedge.”

 Chase is a game, you play it on a flat piece of wood, about an elbow’s length each way, called a ‘board’, you each have three wooden peg things called ‘horses’, and you try to get your horses all the way round the board before anyone else.
 There’s some knucklebones, as well, that decide how you move.
 It was good fun, or at least Hawk and I enjoyed it.
 Stack didn’t really seem to get involved.